 All too often, when manufacturers design copay assistance programs, they take a one-size-fits-all approach.
 This may make it easy to design and operationalize a copay program up front, but over time, shortcomings and inefficiencies in the affordability program begin to emerge.
 In the end, these drain value from the brand through opportunity costs, interruptions in the patient journey, and long-term viability of the program.
 Being nimble and proactive by continually fine-tuning copay card programs can protect a brand’s value and improve the patient experience.

 Rather than rely on a single static design, a robust patient-assistance program would account for a patient’s specific type of coverage to maximize the reach of the program; create differentiated offerings between a first fill and refills; and target offers to adjust for new competitive challenges.
-Adopting these three approaches can help manufacturers to build a more effective affordability program.
+Adopting these three approaches can help manufacturers implement more innovative patient access strategies to ultimately build a more effective affordability program.

 1. Optimize Offers by Type of Coverage